 Strawberry Sweets [mid pink matte], Festive Flame [red/brown with gold shimmer], Copper Coin [copper shimmer], Mug Cake [chocolate brown matte], Rosewood [bark brown matte], Nightmare [black matte]

-The biggest plus for this palette is that it can be used for a variety of complete eye looks, covering every occasion, season & major celebration; I see shades that scream Christmas, Halloween, Valentine's Day, Easter, down to a summer BBQ.
-There's shade combos for work, dates, weekend shopping trips with mates and parties/special occasions.
+The biggest plus for this palette is that it can be used for a variety of complete eye looks, covering every occasion, season & major celebration; I look at the palette and instantly see shades that scream Christmas, Halloween, Valentine's Day, Easter, down to a summer BBQ.
+There are attractive shade combinations for work, dates, weekend shopping trips with mates and parties/special occasions.
 I see it all here...

 I have liked the majority of looks I've done to date.
 The blendability is mostly good - though like with some other mass-market eyeshadows, I've noticed that layering a matte shadow over a shimmer one when shadowing the edges of the eye can be iffy to blend out.
 There isn't much fallout.
 To get a good idea about the wearability of the shadows, I haven't been using eyeshadow primer with this palette and found that for the most part the pigmentation is nice for the price-point and there is minimal colour fading.

-Quite a few of the light and mid-tone neutrals end up looking pretty much the same after they've been applied and blended.
-Therefore I'd have much preferred it if all of the top row [they're the most poorly pigmented shades in the palette & all need layering] and some of the other close-matching neutral shades hadn't been included and either have the remaining pans bigger, or have included some more pops of colour to replace them - expanding on the purple, pink and green shades a bit.
-Strawberry Sweets is the biggest let-down for me; it was the shade that first drew me towards this palette, but it is dry and I need to layer it over another matte to make it pop.
+On the downside; quite a few of the light and mid-tone neutrals end up looking pretty much the same after they've been applied and blended - I'd have much preferred it if all of the top row [they're the most poorly pigmented shades in the palette & all need layering] and some of the other close-matching neutral shades hadn't been included and either have the remaining pans bigger, or have included some more pops of colour to replace them (maybe expanding on the purple, pink and green shades, or introducing a blue shade?).
+Strawberry Sweets is the biggest let-down for me in terms of quality; it was the shade that first drew me towards this palette, but it is dry and I need to layer it over another matte to make it pop.
 Petrol was the other let-down; I don't usually foil shadows for reviews/demos, but I had to with Petrol, as it wouldn't apply to my lids when dry - either with brushes or finger.

 Also; the shade names of the products are printed on a clear plastic shadow shield that slips and slides everywhere so I'll inevitably lose it, rather than on the actual palette.
 This niggle doesn't effect the actual products in any way so I don't mean to make a big deal about it, but it's something that winds me up because - as I know I've repeated a few times now - I like to know exactly what I'm wearing, and if I find a tutorial somewhere and want to copy it, then it'd be easier if the shades were on the palette - I'm rather surprised that a beauty-based YouTuber didn't consider this when she collaborated on a eyeshadow palette.